emarcoux23/pyro_maregags/README.md

-# Pyro (Python Robotics)
+# Pyro

-A object-based toolbox for robot dynamic simulation, analysis, control and planning.
+Pyro (Python Robotics) is a object-based toolbox for robot dynamic simulation, analysis, control and planning.

 <table>
   <tr>